JGSolutions/jerry-gagliano/posts/podcast-pwa.md

 ---
-title: 'Create Podcast PWA as an Open Source Project'
+title: 'Develop Podcast PWA App?'
-description: 'Thinking of creating a Podcast app as a PWA.
-I wonder if any designers or developers interested?'
+description: 'How cool would it be to open source a podcast app.
+Any designers or developers?'
 coverImage: '/posts/podcast-blog.jpeg'
 tags: 'PWA'
 date: '2022-10-15T12:30:07.322Z'